ithinkdancan/redux-rollbar-middleware/README.md

   // <!-- HERE SHOULD BE ROLLBAR SNIPPET, YOU WILL FIND IT ON ROLLBAR JS WEBSITE -->
 </script>
 ```

+Remember that this is only an example configuration, you can easily change everything in your Rollbar config.

 ## Usage
 Import `rollbarMiddleware` function from package: